Possible causes of high blood protein include:

 Causes shown here are commonly associated with this symptom.
 Work with your doctor or other health care professional for an accurate diagnosis.

-- Total protein and A/G ratio.
-American Association for Clinical Chemistry. http://labtestsonline.org/understanding/analytes/tp/tab/glance.
-Accessed Aug.
-25, 2014.
+- Total protein and Albumin/Globulin (A/G) ratio.
+American Association for Clinical Chemistry. https://labtestsonline.org/understanding/analytes/tp/tab/glance.
+Accessed Sept.
+4, 2017.